Gonzales v. Raich: Organizations involved

 Partnership for a Drug-Free America, several other antidrug organizations, and an alliance of seven Representatives, including Mark Souder and Katherine Harris, all filed amicus briefs for the side of federal government.
 An environmentalist group, Community Rights Council, also filed a brief for the government for fear that limitation of federal power would undermine its agenda.

-The Cato Institute, Institute for Justice, many libertarian organizations, and the National Organization for the Reform of Marijuana Laws, along with other groups opposing the War on Drugs, filed briefs for Raich and Monson.
+The Cato Institute, Institute for Justice, many libertarian organizations, and the National Organization for the Reform of Marijuana Laws, along with other groups opposing the war on drugs, filed briefs for Raich and Monson.
 The governments of California, Maryland, and Washington also filed briefs supporting Raich.
 The attorneys general of Alabama, Louisiana, and Mississippi, three strongly antidrug states from the conservative South, filed a brief supporting Raich, on the grounds of states' rights.

 Decision

 The ruling was 6–3 with Justice Stevens writing the opinion of the court, joined by Justices Kennedy, Ginsburg, Souter and Breyer.
 A concurring opinion was filed by Justice Scalia.

-The opinion began by pointing out that the respondents did not dispute that Congress had the power to control or ban marijuana for non-medical uses:
+The opinion began by pointing out that the respondents did not dispute that Congress had the power to control or ban cannabis for non-medical uses:

-Banning the growing of marijuana for medical use, the Court reasoned, was a permissible way of preventing or limiting access to marijuana for other uses:
+Banning the growing of cannabis for medical use, the Court reasoned, was a permissible way of preventing or limiting access to cannabis for other uses:

 The relevant precedents for the Court's analysis are Wickard v.
 Filburn (1942), United States v.
 Lopez (1995), and United States v.
 Morrison (2000).

 Scalia's opinion

 Justice Scalia wrote a separate concurrence that had the effect of differentiating the decision from the previous results of United States v.
 Lopez and United States v.
 Morrison.
-In a departure from his Originalist interpretation of the Constitution (he voted for limits on the Commerce Clause in the Lopez and Morrison decisions), Scalia said his understanding of the Necessary and Proper Clause caused him to vote for the Commerce Clause with Raich for the following reason:
+In a departure from his originalist interpretation of the Constitution (he had voted for limits on the Commerce Clause in the Lopez and Morrison decisions), Scalia said his understanding of the Necessary and Proper Clause caused him to vote for the Commerce Clause with Raich for the following reason: